edgio-docs/edgio-docs/src/guides/performance/cdn_as_code/common_routing_patterns.md

 ### Adding Caching {/*adding-caching*/}

-To cache proxied requests at the edge, use the `caching` rule:
+To cache proxied requests at the edge, use the `caching` feature:

 ```js
 router.get('/products/:productId', {